 Duplicate Page URL: /docs/introduction-1

 You must confirm that you want to delete the page, as it we cannot recover it if deleted.

-Drag a page to any other location, including other categories.
+Press and hold to drag a page to any other location, including other categories, and then drop it in its desired location.
 Subpages will move with the page being dragged.